yash3001/material-awesome/README.md

 ### 5) *To fix the reverse scroll issue
 You will need to edit `/usr/share/X11/xorg.conf.d/40-libinput.conf`

-Proper instructions to fix this issue is available [here](https://askubuntu.com/questions/1122513/how-to-add-natural-inverted-mouse-scrolling-in-i3-window-manager)
+Proper instructions to fix this issue are available [here](https://askubuntu.com/questions/1122513/how-to-add-natural-inverted-mouse-scrolling-in-i3-window-manager)

 ### 6) Read the documentation
 The documentation live within the source code.